malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 # Abstract

 The claim is made that cycles of non-physical "mental" actions are required in agents that operate within sufficiently complex environments, and that such actions require regulation through the use of a model.
 A framework is proposed, named the _Visceral Loop_, that identifies three distinct kinds of processing within such a system in terms of how it uses that model.
 It is shown that this can be used to characterise human thought, including about thought itself, and how it is involved when an individual concludes that they are conscious.
-A proof is given relating an upper bound on data available within access consciousness to the visceral loop characterisations of thought.
+A proof is given relating an upper bound on data available within access consciousness to the Visceral Loop characterisations of thought.

 # Introduction